Svea Court of Appeal

-Svea Court of Appeal (Svea hovrätt), located in Stockholm, is one of six appellate courts in the Swedish legal system.
+Svea Court of Appeal (Svea hovrätt), located in Stockholm, is one of six appellate courts in the Swedish legal system, as well as the oldest Swedish court currently in use (the Supreme Court being constituted only in 1789, over 150 years later).
 It is located in the Wrangel Palace, on Riddarholmen islet in Gamla Stan, the old town of Stockholm.

 History

 The Svea Court of Appeal was founded in 1614 and was the highest court in Sweden until 1789, when the Supreme Court of Sweden was established.

 Among people sentenced to death by the court was Nicolaus Olai Campanius, convicted of being a Catholic, and Jacob Johan Anckarström, convicted of the assassination of Gustaf III of Sweden.

 Buildings

 The Svea Court of Appeal is located in several buildings on Riddarholmen.
 Apart from the Wrangel Palace, which is the main building, it also has divisions in i.a. the Hessenstein Palace, the Stenbock Palace and the Schering-Rosenhane Palace.